helen-lehrer/portpubparfi/README.md

 ## Description

 A web application that searches the EventBrite API and the PredictHQ API for local events happening in the Portland area by category.
-The purpose of this project was to explore using social media APIs.
+The purpose of this project was to explore using APIs in a Node.js and Webpack application.

 ## Features